 Marya R. Levenson, '64, began her educational career in 1971 as a ninth-grade history teacher at the William Barton Rogers Junior High in the Boston Public Schools.
 She was part of the team that created Madison Park High School, a magnet school, during Boston's desegregation era.
 Active in the Boston Teachers Union, she served on the BTU executive committee.
 In 1979-1980, Levenson initiated the first BPS Middle School Task Force.

-Since 2001, Levenson has been the Professor of the Practice in Education and the Harry S. Levitan Director of Education at Brandeis University, where she received the Louis Dembitz Brandeis Prize for Excellence in Teaching.
+Since 2001, Levenson has been the Professor of the Practice in Education and the Harry S. Levitan Director of Education at Brandeis University, where she received the Louis Dembitz Brandeis Prize for Excellence in Teaching in 2008.
 She is the author of the book, Pathways to Teacher Leadership: Emerging Models, Changing Roles.
 Levenson worked with others to create the Brandeis Education Studies major and Teacher Leadership programs.

 Awards and Honors